Bengaluru ASI Heritage Sites – AMASR Zone and Buffer Rules

 Most brokers selling plots near Bengaluru's forts, temples, and archaeological sites will not mention the ASI buffer rules, because most brokers do not know them.

 The AMASR Act is absolute.
 Within 100 metres of any centrally protected monument, no construction of any kind is permitted.
 Not residential, not commercial, not a boundary wall.
-Beyond that, from 100 to 300 metres, every construction requires a licence from the ASI Director-General.
+Beyond that, from 100 to 300 metres, every construction requires approval from the National Monuments Authority (NMA) via the Competent Authority.
 This is the regulated area.
 Repair of an existing structure in the prohibited zone requires separate permission from the National Monuments Authority (NMA).

 Prohibited